KayenM/pollination-capstone-api/README.md

 ## ML Model Integration

 The `app/ml_model.py` file implements **YOLOv8 from Ultralytics** for flower detection and classification.
-The model is loaded from `ml_model.pt` in the root directory.
+The model is **automatically downloaded from Hugging Face Hub** to ensure you always have the latest version.

 ### Model Interface